yoonjin67/espresso-archiver/README.md

 ## 🔍 How It Works (작동 방식)

-Essosplit follows a simple RLE-like approach:
+Espresso Zip follows a simple RLE-like approach:

 1. XOR encryption → XOR conversion with key A
 2. apply bit negation (NOT operation)